Historical Thrill Seeking: A B-17 And The Kindness of Strangers

 “Hey, don’t be afraid, stick your head out the top and feel the wind in your hair.
 Atta girl.”

 All of us acted like little kids in our own World War II fort.
 We crawled into the tight spaces.
 We pretended to take on fighter planes with the model gun (not loaded!) at the side turret.
 We took the perilous walk across the beam over the bomb bay doors (which were safely closed mind you, but still).
-Our voices were soon hoarse from shouting at each other over the noise of those wonderful engines.
+Our voices grew hoarse from shouting at each other over the noise of those wonderful engines.
 My camera got passed from person to person, each wanting a turn taking pictures out the top turret.
 The laughter, the shrieks of excitement, and the encouragement from the pilots… my dream ride in a World War II bomber was better than I ever imagined.

-As we pulled into the area where the other planes were parked, and where more people awaited their ride in the historic bomber, I peered out the window for another glimpse of my angel do-gooder.
+As we pulled into the lot where the other planes were parked, and where more people awaited their ride in the historic bomber, I peered out the window for another glimpse of my angel do-gooder.
 That lady who, with no hesitations whatsoever, whipped out her credit card to make a twenty-something’s dreams come true.
 However, she was nowhere to be seen.
 None of them were.
 They had all vanished, probably gone back to the office, or off to lunch, or whatever angels do after they’ve put a forever smile into someone’s heart.

 I never saw the woman again.
 I don’t even really remember her name, because everything happened so incredibly fast on that sunny afternoon.
-After the ride was over, I kept my ride bracelet on as long as possible to savor the flavor.
+After the ride ended, I kept my ride bracelet on as long as possible to savor the flavor.
 I also wondered around the little gift stand the Collings Foundation had set up.
 I only had a few dollars in my wallet, but I dropped some into the donation bucket – a pittance compared to what that woman had done for me, but all I could afford to give.
 The rest I used to purchase a souvenir bullet from the plane’s big side guns.
 I traded an evening meal for that bullet, but I somehow knew I wouldn’t regret that.
 To this day, I never have.
 I needed a keepsake.
-Not just to mark the occasion of my first ever ride in World War II plane (first of a few, as it would turn out…), but also as an important reminder.
+Not just to mark the occasion of my first ride in World War II plane (first of a few, as it would turn out…), but also as an important reminder.

 In this world today, with so much division, fear, and bitterness, it’s so easy to forget about the kindness of strangers.
 How giving, generous, and loving people can be if they are only given the chance.
 That woman’s gesture lodged itself forever inside me, and I’ve been trying to pay it forward ever since.
 I remember her every time I look at that bullet, nestled safely in my history cupboard.
-I think of her when I see people supporting others just because, or when I see friends passing on resumes to help someone find a job, or people giving encouragement to a crying stranger at work.
+I think of her when I see people supporting others just because, or when I see friends passing on resumes to help someone find a job, or people giving encouragement to a crying stranger.

 I also remember her when I look at the news these days.
 There’s plenty of fear going around, but there’s been countless acts of kindness too.
 People have opened their hearts and wallets in a way I haven’t seen since 9/11.
 Teenagers are creating food drives to get supplies to the elderly, neighbors leave fresh flowers on doorsteps, musicians play and sing on their balconies to comfort their neighborhoods, people nationwide are busting out their sewing skills to make masks, and corporations have bucked profit and turned their machines to medical equipment for overwhelmed doctors and nurses.
 Then there are the brave grocers working every day to keep their cities fed, the delivery people driving triple shifts to keep the country moving.
 It’s a true mark of the human spirit, and a reminder of how the American People can really put their swords away and their (gloved) hands out in a crisis.